andregca/k8s-gcp/README.md

 Usage: ./create.sh [options]
 Options:
   --no-install-k8s              Skip Kubernetes installation.
+  --ha-lab                      Set 4 nodes and skip Kubernetes installation.
   --provisioning-model [value]  Set provisioning model to 'standard' or 'spot'.
   --k8s-version [value]         Set Kubernetes version to 'latest' (default) or a specific
                                 version (e.g., v1.29, v1.30).
   --help                        Display this help message.
 ```

+If you use the ha-lab option, there is an additional script which can be used to help generating the haproxy configuration: util/gen-haproxy-config.sh

 For lab cleanup, there is a single script without command line options:
 ```